kevinlieser/sf_tv2fluidge/README.md

 ## Prerequisites

 * A full backup of your TYPO3 website (database and files)!
-* TemplaVoila version 1.8+ installed and with old page module enabled
+* TemplaVoila version 1.8 installed and with old page module enabled
 * ExtBase and Fluid installed
 * Grid Elements installed (please ignore conflict with TemplaVoila!)

-## Extension settings

-The following settings are available in the extension settings.

-**rootPid**

-If this field is set to a valid PID from the page tree, only this page and all subpages will be included during all migration steps.

-Default value: empty

-**includeNonRootPages**

-Only respected, when ```rootPid``` is empty.
-If set, also non root pages are selected from the pagetree when the extension selects TYPO3 pages to be included in the migration.

-Default value: off

-**pagesDepthLimit**

-The page depth limit for fetching subpages from the pagetree when the extension selects TYPO3 pages to be included in the migration process.

-Default value: 99

 ## Migration steps in short